 We are proud to have Melissa (Lisa) Shaffer, ARNP on our medical team.
-Lisa comes to us with 11 years’ experience with a focus and deep passion for medical aesthetics.
+Lisa has 11 years experience with a focus and deep passion for medical aesthetics.
 She has been a key and lead injector at two prior medical aesthetic practices where she became highly rated for providing clients with the best outcomes focused on enhancing their natural beauty.
-Lisa is an excellent injector leveraging the latest dermal fillers and wrinkle reduction treatments which when combined with laser and collagen induction therapies can achieve transformative results.
-She likes to educate our clients on the best options specifically prescribing a treatment plan that is effective, efficient and completely customized to achieve their desired outcomes.
+Lisa is an excellent injector leveraging the latest dermal fillers and wrinkle reduction treatments which when combined with laser and collagen induction therapies, can achieve transformative results.
+She likes to educate our clients on the best options, specifically prescribing a treatment plan that is effective, efficient and completely customized to achieve their desired outcomes.

 Credentials: Nova Southeastern University Graduate with a Masters Degree of Science in Nursing with a Specialty of Family Nurse Practitioner with Highest Honors, Double Board Certified, FNP-BC and FNP- C

 Avoid eating or drinking anything spicy after having lip filler.
 I have found that over the years my clients that have the most profound post lip injection swelling had ingested peppers of some form.
 This creates an enhanced inflammatory response resulting in excessive swelling to the treatment area.
 Avoid spicy and salty foods/beverages for 2-3 days after receiving filler treatment to reduce your post procedure swelling.

 What is a microcannula and why do I love it?

 A microcannula is a blunt/round tipped instrument used to place filler instead of using multiple needle injections to place filler.
 The reasons I prefer to use this method instead of the traditional needle are as follows:

 1. Traditional needles create more trauma to the skin therefore, causing the potential for more bruising and swelling after a treatment.